 Leipzig: How One City Tore Down the Iron Curtain

-Once trapped in communist East Germany, bustling Leipzig is now a city of business and of culture.
+By Rick StevesOnce trapped in communist East Germany, bustling Leipzig is now a city of business and of culture.
 It's also a city of great history — Martin Luther, Johann Wolfgang von Goethe, Johann Sebastian Bach, Felix Mendelssohn, Richard Wagner, Angela Merkel, and many other German VIPs have spent time here.

 But there's another compelling reason to visit.
-The people of Leipzig were at the forefront of the so-called "Peaceful Revolution" that toppled the post-war Communist government.
+The people of Leipzig were at the forefront of the so-called "Peaceful Revolution" that toppled the postwar Communist government.
 The famous scenes of Berliners joyfully partying atop the Wall were made possible by lesser-known protests that began in Leipzig in 1982.
-These eventually came to a head in a series of civil-disobedience actions that caught the regime completely off-guard in 1989.
+These eventually came to a head in a series of civil-disobedience actions that caught the regime completely off guard in 1989.
 Expecting an armed insurrection, the Communist leaders were so flummoxed by the peaceful tone of the protests that they simply allowed them to continue.

-The epicenter of these events was St. Nicholas Church — Leipzig's oldest — located in the compact downtown core called Mitte.
+The epicenter of these events was St. Nicholas Church — Leipzig's oldest (1165) — located in the compact downtown core called Mitte.
 In the 1980s, prayer meetings held here gradually became the forum for those deeply dissatisfied with communism.
-As anti-communist sentiment grew, the church was a major staging ground for the Peaceful Revolution.
+As anticommunist sentiment grew, the church was a major staging ground for the Peaceful Revolution.
 During these protests, people would bravely go inside the church to meet — not knowing what would happen to them when they came back out.
 To mark those protests, there's now a monumental column outside that echoes the church's Neoclassical interior.
 Near that column, multicolored panels in the pavement light up after dark, symbolizing the varying opinions about communism.

 My guide said that only about 1 percent of Germans are in "mixed marriages" between Easterners and Westerners.
-And more than 20 years after reunification, half of all Western Germans still have never been to the East.
+And more than 20 years after reunification, half of all Western Germans still had never been to the East.
 His wife added, "Psychologically, people don't want to confront their prejudices."

 We talked about the people of Leipzig rising up against the Communists.
 The government knew that the security forces were likely to sympathize with the people.
 It was standard operating procedure that border guards and police would work in pairs.
 That way, if one officer lost his nerve and didn't shoot, the other would — or report the one who didn't.